wbkoetsier/python-tdd-book/README.md

 ### Accessing the server
 The Compute Engine menu on the left has an item 'VM instances'.
 Click the 'SSH'-button next to the created instance.
 This will open a console in the browser (new window), with the user logged in and at `~`.
+Accessing the server using a different SSH client requires additional setup., which I haven't tried.

 ### Domain name
 I bought a domain name with a Dutch company for just a couple of euros.
 It's in a parked state (it refers to an IP